Open Compute Project

-The Open Compute Project (OCP) is an organization that shares designs of data center products and best practices among companies, including ARM, Meta, IBM, Wiwynn, Intel, Nokia, Google, Microsoft, Seagate Technology, Dell, Rackspace, Hewlett Packard Enterprise, NVIDIA, Cisco, Goldman Sachs, Fidelity, Lenovo and Alibaba Group.
+The Open Compute Project (OCP) is an organization that facilitates the sharing of data center product designs and industry best practices among companies.
+Founded in 2011, OCP has significantly influenced the design and operation of large-scale computing facilities worldwide.

+As of February 2025, over 400 companies across the world are members of OCP, including Arm, Meta, IBM, Wiwynn, Intel, Nokia, Google, Microsoft, Seagate Technology, Dell, Rackspace, Hewlett Packard Enterprise, NVIDIA, Cisco, Goldman Sachs, Fidelity, Lenovo, Accton Technology Corporation and Alibaba Group.

-Project structure
+Structure

-The Open Compute Project Foundation is a 501(c)(6) non-profit incorporated in the state of Delaware.
-Rocky Bullock serves as the Foundation's CEO and has a seat on the board of directors.
-As of July 2020, there are 7 members who serve on the board of directors which is made up of one individual member and six organizational members.
+The Open Compute Project Foundation is a 501(c)(6) non-profit incorporated in the state of Delaware, United States.
+OCP has multiple committees, including the board of directors, advisory board and steering committee to govern its operations.

+As of July 2020, there are seven members who serve on the board of directors which is made up of one individual member and six organizational members.
 Mark Roenigk (Facebook) is the Foundation's president and chairman.
 Andy Bechtolsheim is the individual member.
 In addition to Mark Roenigk who represents Facebook, other organizations on the Open Compute board of directors include Intel (Rebecca Weekly), Microsoft (Kushagra Vaid), Google (Partha Ranganathan), and Rackspace (Jim Hawkins).

 A current list of members can be found on the opencompute.org website.

 History

 The Open Compute Project began in Facebook as an internal project in 2009 called "Project Freedom".
 The hardware designs and engineering team were led by Amir Michael (Manager, Hardware Design) and sponsored by Jonathan Heiliger (VP, Technical Operations) and Frank Frankovsky (Director, Hardware Design and Infrastructure).
 The three would later open source the designs of Project Freedom and co-found the Open Compute Project.
-The project was announced at a press event at Facebook's headquarters in Palo Alto on April 7th 2011.
+The project was announced at a press event at Facebook's headquarters in Palo Alto on April 7, 2011.